wsjdata/atlantia_election_results/README.md

 ## Overview

 The data in this project represents election results for a fictional place called Atlantia.
 This dataset is provided in a file named `vote_results.csv` .
 The task for this project is to write an analysis of the election outcome, with a length of 200-400 words.
-This task is designed for prospective employees at the Wall Street Journal who have applied for the data reporter job.

 ## Task

-You are tasked with analyzing the election results data from Atlantia and writing a brief analysis (200-400 words) of the election outcome.
-The analysis should cover key insights, notable trends, and any interesting observations derived from the data.
+You are tasked with analyzing the election results data from Atlantia and writing an analysis (200-400 words) of the election outcome.
+The analysis should cover key insights, notable trends and any interesting observations derived from the data.

 ## Data